 The East Tennessee Preservation Alliance serves 16 counties in East Tennessee: Anderson, Blount, Campbell, Claiborne, Cocke, Grainger, Jefferson, Hamblen, Knox, Loudon, Monroe, Morgan, Roane, Scott, Sevier and Union.
 On occasion, we are able to assist in other counties in East Tennesseee.

 A SNAPSHOT OF ACTIVITIES

-- Eight regional conferences hosted in Townsend, Rugby, Jonesborough, Gatlinburg, Maryville, Oak Ridge, Knoxville and Morristown.
+- Nine regional conferences hosted in Townsend, Rugby, Jonesborough, Gatlinburg, Maryville, Oak Ridge, Knoxville, Morristown and Clinton.

 - “Developer Road Shows” have visited Knoxville, Maryville, Sweetwater, Morristown, Lenoir City, Jefferson City, Newport and Dandridge.